Lutando/docs-oxd/sources/plugin/wordpress/index.md

 ![General](https://raw.githubusercontent.com/GluuFederation/wp_openid_connect_single_sign_on_plugin_by_gluu/master/assets/1.png)

 1. Membership: must be checked.
-2. New User Default Role: Please choose user role.
+2. New User Default Role: specify which role to give to new users upon registration.
-3. URI of the OpenID Connect Provider: Please insert URI of the OpenID Connect Provider.
+3. URI of the OpenID Connect Provider: insert the URI of the OpenID Connect Provider.
-4. oxd port: choose the port which is using oxd-server (see in `oxd-server/conf/oxd-conf.json` file).
+4. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
-5. Click next to continue.
+5. Click Next to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.